Earls Dyke Beach (Fraisthorpe Sands)

 This stretch of the coastline is a great place to come for long, bracing walks, to shake away the cobwebs.

 The small settlement of Fraisthorpe, behind the beach features a church and a few buildings.
+There are toilets and a cafe just up the beach at the Fraisthorpe main car park.
 Proper facilities can be found in the resort town of Bridlington, about 3 miles north of the beach.

 Also known as: